juvoinc/vault-tendril/README.md

 multiple files exist, they will all be loaded.
 If you specify your own configuration file, only the specified file will be read.

-There is an example configuration file in `.tendril.example`.
+There is an example configuration file in `.tendril`.

 ## testing